sdowty/388Example/README.md

 ![ulpSelect](/readmeImg/ulpSelect.png).
 ![bomUlp](/readmeImg/bomUlp.png).

 After Eagle generates a BOM file you need to open it in a CSV editor of your choice, excel, open office, atom if your a cool kid, and patch in the additional data needed to submit.
 This includes price breakdowns, LCSC part numbers and links.
 If a part is not available from LCSC and you have discussed this with me you can enter data into the DigiKey fields, otherwise they are unnessary.
+Note price breakdowns are for the cost of 1 part at the listed quantity, not the extended price.

 **All parts necessary for production of you board must be on the BOM** this included displays, connectors, wiring, etc.  If you need it for your board to be functional it needs to be on the BOM.
+Components that are not physical parts, ex mounting holes, fiducials, etc, should not be included.

+**We are ordering parts from LCSC.
+BOMs that do not have LSCS part numbers will be rejected**

 #### Schematics Submission
 You will create a release called "Schematic Submission"